Back to Library

 36

-Right of private defence against the act of a person of mental illness, etc.
+Right of private defence against the act of a person of unsound mind, etc.

 37